Why Was Duryodhana Afraid? 8 Things You Didn’t Know About the Kaurava Prince

 5. Do We Do the Same?

 Their strength wasn’t numbers—it was conviction.
-Fighting for truth gave them courage Duryodhana could never buy.
+Courage is something that power and titles can never buy.

 6. Pandavas’ Edge